 Class Diplopoda (Millipedes)

-Discovered in local wood beneath loose bark, South Staffordshire October 2020. © Peter Hillman.
+Adults, juveniles and larvae found in local wood under loose bark, South Staffordshire. © Peter Hillman.